guibos/gabriel-messenger/docs/source/documentation.rst

 * **Task**: Tasks are used to schedule coroutines concurrently.
 See: `asyncio task <https://docs.python.org/3/library/asyncio-task.html>`_.

-  * All services will generate a task to perform his functionality.
+  * All services will generate one or more task (normally one) to perform his functionality.
   * Other tasks: to manage state of services.
 Currently only to perform shutdown of all services.
 See next code:

 .. autoclass:: src.app.application.Application
     :members: _clean_shutdown

 Workflow